Genicular Artery Embolization (GAE) Procedure in Dallas & Houston

 Depending upon your current health, underlying medical conditions, age, and other factors, our physicians might require additional tests to confirm whether you’re a candidate for GAE.

-The day of your GAE procedure
+The Day of Your GAE Treatment

 After check-in, you will be asked to put on a hospital gown after removing all clothing and accessories below the waist.